WATCH ON BBC SELECT:

 THE VIRUS DROP

-Each week BBC Select brings you The Drop – a curated, themed collection of documentaries and the ideas of global experts and enlightened thinkers.
+Every other week BBC Select brings you The Drop – a curated, themed collection of documentaries and the ideas of global experts and enlightened thinkers.
 Each Drop provokes fresh perspectives on the topics that matter in life, from love and war, parenthood and consumerism, to revolution and race.

 Start your free trial of BBC Select on the Apple TV app and Amazon Prime Video Channels and watch The Virus Drop, plus hundreds of hours of critically-acclaimed titles across culture, politics and ideas.
 Free trial restrictions apply*.